MChandra111/RecipeOrganizer/README.md

 (WIP)
 Full-stack MERN Project that allows me to:
-- Store recipes that I enjoy
+- Store recipes that I enjoy (Done)
+- Search recipes based on keywords from a searchbar (WIP)
-- Pick a random recipe that I have stored
+- Pick a random recipe that I have stored (WIP)
-- Add new recipes from the website itself
+- Add new recipes from the website itself (WIP)
-- Sort recipes based on ingredients I have available
+- Sort recipes based on ingredients I have available (WIP)

 ## Languages and Tools:
 <code><img height="30" alt="javascript" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/javascript/javascript.png"></code>